-- 3(1) Without prejudice to the generality of the powers of the Board under the AADB Memorandum and Articles of Association, the Board shall have power to:- - (i) make such Regulations for the operation and administration of this Scheme, and thereafter to amend such Regulations from time to time, provided that there shall have been consultation by the Board with the Participants prior to any amendments, and provided further that, in the event of any inconsistency between the Regulations and this Scheme, the terms of the Scheme shall prevail; - (ii) provide the Executive Counsel, the Convener and any Tribunal with guidance concerning the exercise of their duties under this Scheme, who shall have regard to any such guidance issued; - (iii) authorise any Tribunal to employ any person whose services may reasonably be required to assist the Tribunal; - (iv) authorise the remuneration of the members of any Tribunal and any other persons; - (v) delegate to the Chairman of the Board its powers under subparagraphs 3(iii) and 3(iv) above; and - (vi) do all such other things as the Board considers incidental or conducive to the operation of this Scheme.
+- 3(1) Without prejudice to the generality of the powers of the Board under the AADB Memorandum and Articles of Association, the Board shall have power to:- - (i) make such Regulations for the operation and administration of this Scheme, and thereafter to amend such Regulations from time to time, provided that there shall have been consultation by the Board with the Participants prior to any amendments, and provided further that, in the event of any inconsistency between Regulations and this Scheme, the terms of the Scheme shall prevail;

+- (ii) agree a protocol with one or more Participants to govern the operation of paragraph 5(10) provided that, in the event of any inconsistency between any protocol and this Scheme, the terms of the Scheme shall prevail and provided further that no party may withdraw from a protocol unless they have provided 6 months notice in writing to the other parties. - (iii) provide the Executive Counsel, the Convener and any Tribunal with guidance concerning the exercise of their duties under this Scheme, who shall have regard to any such guidance issued; - (iv) authorise any Tribunal to employ any person whose services may reasonably be required to assist the Tribunal; - (v) authorise the remuneration of the members of any Tribunal, the Convener and any other persons; - (vi) delegate to the Chairman of the Board its powers under sub-paragraphs 3(iv) and 3(v) above; and - (vii) do all such other things as the Board considers incidental or conducive to the operation of this Scheme.